Webinar | A Practical Plan for High Volume Credentialing

 Do you love details, organization, and the feeling of making a difference?
 Learning how to become a credentialing specialist might be the perfect path for you.

-It’s a career that blends administrative skills with healthcare, a role that maintains the integrity of quality patient care and upholds compliance.
-It is the credentialing specialist who guarantees that practitioners are qualified to provide the care patients trust them with.
+It’s a career that combines administrative skills with healthcare.
+A role that maintains the integrity of quality patient care and upholds compliance.
+A healthcare credentialing specialist guarantees that practitioners are qualified to provide the care patients trust them with.
 Read on to discover the steps on how to become a credentialing specialist.

 What Is a Credentialing Specialist?

 Credentialing specialists play a crucial role in the healthcare industry.
 They are responsible for collecting documentation and verifying the qualifications, licenses, and certifications of healthcare providers.
-This verification ensures that all providers, from doctors to therapists, meet stringent standards set by medical boards, hospitals, and other healthcare institutions.
+This process verifies that all providers, from doctors to therapists, meet stringent standards set by medical boards, hospitals, and other healthcare institutions.

 After verifying provider credentials, the specialist then submits an application to each payer, or insurance company.
-This process is called payer enrollment and is required for a provider to be considered in-network.
-Each payer has different requirements, which means the specialist will have to pay special attention to detail to ensure there are no gaps on the applications.
+This process is called payer enrollment.
+It is required for a provider to be considered in-network.
+Each payer has different requirements, which means the specialist will have to pay special attention to detail, so there are no gaps in the applications.

 Credentialing specialists are also diligent with follow-up.
 Payer applications can take months to process.
 A proactive credentialing specialist will consistently contact the payers to check on the status of applications and keep the process moving forward.
-A credentialing specialist needs to identify any missing information the payer needs, collect the information from the provider, and then relay it the payer without delay.
+A healthcare credentialing specialist needs to identify any missing information the payer needs, collect the information from the provider, and then quickly relay it to the payer.

 What Education Is Required To Become a Credentialing Specialist?